 We are not in need of housewarming gifts, but the ones we’ve received have all been extremely thoughtful and highly appropriate (if you come to our house you will be greeted by Gnome Spock), and even though we’re a couple of clods who don’t know how to say thank you appropriately, please know that we are using and delighting in all our gifts.
 Even in times of sickness.

 I am now mustering the energy, if not enthusiasm, to make what I imagine to be my one foray outside today, for a littler walk than usual with Oz.
-And then, despite a number of things that could/need to be done around here, I foresee me, Marrakesh and the afghan all become better acquainted.
+And then, despite a number of things that could/need to be done around here, I foresee me, Marrakesh and the afghan all becoming better acquainted.

 Let’s hear it for holidays!